kbroman/miner_notes/projects.md

   certain kind of block (e.g., placing flowers, but only on grass or dirt) (again, from
   [this tutorial](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/).)

+- Be Midas: every block you step on turns to gold

+- Be Elsa: when you step on water, it turns to ice

 - Make a contour plot of a mountain: use `getHeight` to determine height and then plot that in R